MicrosoftDocs/architecture-center/docs/solution-ideas/articles/streaming-using-hdinsight-content.md

 ### Dataflow

-- Streaming data is ingested by one of the following options:
+- Streaming data is ingested, processed, and the results are stored by the following:
     - Apache Kafka for data ingestion
     - Apache Spark Streaming or Apache Storm for processing
     - Apache HBase, which is a NoSQL database